dr460nf1r3/dr460nixed/docs/src/installer.md

 # The installer

 This flake features an installer, which may be used to set up a basic dr460nixed NixOS installation.
-It assumes that the dr460nixed ISO has been booted.
+Both the dr460nixed ISO and regular NixOS live CDs are supported.
-It uses the files of the `templates` folder to run `nix init -t` from and proceeds to customize the installation with users' choices.
+The installer uses the files of the `templates` folder to run `nix init -t` from and proceeds to customize the installation with users' choices.
 Multiple disk formats are available via [pre-configured disko configurations](https://github.com/dr460nf1r3/dr460nixed/tree/main/template/nixos/modules/disko).
 Choices during the execution of the script currently include: